This content is contributed by:

 Kasey Johnson, Kate Hickcox, and Tyler Harris from Pacific Northwest National Laboratory

-At the upcoming LightFair 2023, the authors will be leading a fun, interactive, and inspiring session titled, “Life-cycle, liberty, and justice for all: Exploring social equity & justice from a life cycle perspective” that will engage attendees on the topics of life cycle thinking, sustainability, and social justice and equity.
-Participants will gain a new perspective on the impacts of our daily choices, both big and small, and begin to make more informed decisions leading to more sustainable, equitable, and just outcomes for our society and planet.
-Don’t miss this session at LightFair at 11 am on May 25. https://youtu.be/bcOULMK6ujA
+At LightFair 2023, the authors led an interactive session titled, “Life-cycle, liberty, and justice for all: Exploring social equity & justice from a life cycle perspective” that engaged attendees on the topics of life cycle thinking, sustainability, and social justice and equity.
+Participants gained a new perspective on the impacts of our daily choices, both big and small, and begin to make more informed decisions leading to more sustainable, equitable, and just outcomes for our society and planet.

 Learn more about the authors at the end of this post.